 Mozilla will continue to explore ways to bring a better balance to the advertising ecosystem

 By the way, I've retested Firefox in 2023, and the Directory Tiles are back there.
-So, the removal of them was a tactical retreat executed probably because the opposition was too strong back then (the comments on the blogpost were overwhelmingly negative).
+So, their removal was a tactical retreat executed probably because the opposition was too strong back then (the comments on the blogpost were overwhelmingly negative).
 But in the end, they couldn't give up abusing their users for money, so the ads are back in your New Tab page.

-The last quote from the above section was just PR-talk for "we'll find a way to make money from ads - just watch!"
+The last quote from the above section was just PR-talk for "we'll find a way to make money from ads - just watch!".
 And it turns out they're back at it.
-Pocket is a service which allows you to Save articles, videos and stories from any publication, page or app.
-Firefox has been integrated with it since 2015, and acquired it in the beginning of 2017 (for 30 million $, so they had to get it back somehow).
-And, thanks to recommendations from Pocket, they've been able to resurrect Directory Tiles (archive) (MozArchive) in another form.
-As they say, a picture is worth a thousand words:
+Pocket is a service which allows you to Save articles, videos and stories from any publication, page or app

 Recently Mozilla has partnered with ProtonVPN (archive) - of course to keep you safe online.
 Actually, I'm impressed by them this time - it only took until the second paragraph to tell you it's about the money: